elmoren/elmoren.github.io/posts/posts/2025-08-25_Local LLM With Llama cpp.md

 - Just like Gemini, it creates numerous drive-by edits of CSS that had little to do with the task at hand.
 - Also like Gemini, it copied CSS classes and added a new name instead of reusing the existing one.
 - It pulled colors out of the air instead of the predefined ones and would duplicate CSS, even after I told it to use the colors already defined.
-- It was having trouble with Vue, it kept removing `ref()` initializations on variables that need reactivity.
+- It was having trouble with Vue; it kept removing `ref()` initializations on variables that need reactivity.
 It eventually learned, though.
 - I'm still failing to get `continue.dev` to use tools properly to run tests or install a package.
 - Qwen wanted to delete previously implemented features (question order randomization, for example).
 - It created plenty of little annoying bugs like adding `display: none` to a new CSS class.

 ### In Conclusion

 Overall this was a mild success.
 Running `llama.cpp` was a huge improvement but this model just wasn't generating satisfactory results as an agent.
 And it's working on essentially a blank canvas.
 I would have finished it faster myself by using Qwen as an autocomplete.
 Perhaps that is to be expected.
-I'm still running a small, quantized models.
+I'm still running a small, quantized model.
 While the speed boost is great, the model left a lot to be desired.

 While impressive, as it stands I'll be sticking to other tools for now.
 It did fine in some tasks but I don't feel like it provided enough value.